 - 2 c Quaker® Old Fashioned Oats

-- 2 c low sodium chicken stock (or vegetable stock)
+- 2 c chicken stock or vegetable stock (we prefer low sodium)

 - 1 c coconut milk

-- 2 tsp fresh ginger, peeled and diced (or ¼ tsp ground, dry ginger)
+- 2 tsp fresh ginger, minced, or ¼ tsp ground, dry ginger

-- ½ - 1 tsp dried Thai chilies, crushed (or crushed red pepper flakes)
+- ½ - 1 tsp dried Thai chilies or crushed red pepper flakes, crushed

 - 1 tsp soy sauce